Solidified Pitch Loosened with Bulk Bag Conditioner

 Manufactured by Flexicon (Europe) Ltd, the Bulk Bag Conditioner is installed near the "front end" of the process where raw materials are blended.

-Housed in a free-standing support frame, the unit measures 2210 mm high by 3380 mm wide by 1980 mm deep.
+Housed in a free-standing support frame, the unit measures 2210 mm (87 in.) high by 3380 mm (133 in.) wide by 1980 mm (78 in.) deep.
 It is equipped with two hydraulic rams fitted with specially contoured end plates, and a powered scissor lift with variable-height turntable.

 Once a forklift loads a palletized bulk bag of pitch onto the conditioner's platform, the operator closes the safety interlocked doors.